 - Walls – R24 closed cell two pound spray foam insulation

-- Roof – R36 closed cell two pound spray foam insulation radiant vapour barrier
+- Roof – R36 closed cell two pound spray foam insulation radiant vapor barrier

-- Slide Floor – R26 Raycore structural insulated wall panels radiant vapour barrier
+- Slide Floor – R26 Raycore structural insulated wall panels radiant vapor barrier

 - Main Floor – R42 batt insulation

 - Plygem dual pane low-e vinyl windows

 - Full-size stainless kitchen sink & faucet

 - Full-size upper and lower kitchen cabinets and full sized food pantry

 - Laminate on particle board counter tops